gradle/gradle/platforms/core-execution/execution/README.md

 - **Non-Incremental Work**: Identified by its full set of inputs.
   Changing any input effectively creates a new identity.

 - **Incremental Work**: Has some **incremental inputs** that are not part of the work's identity.
   Changing these incremental inputs does not change the work's identity.
   However, changing a non-incremental input _does_ change the identity.[^task-identity]

 [^task-identity]: This is currently not true for tasks, whose identity is the task's full path.
 The plan is to change this and have tasks execute in workspaces similar to artifact transforms.

+It is the responsibility of work to declare whether or not it is incremental.
+Any type of work can be executed incrementally by the engine, though currently it is only used by some tasks and artifact transforms.
+Other types of work like accessor generation never relies on incremental execution.

 Incremental work is executed within the same workspace as long as only incremental inputs are changing.
 This allows the work to reuse outputs from previous executions and update them instead of regenerating everything from scratch.